-GENERAL DESCRIPTION - POWER WAVE 455/R
+GENERAL DESCRIPTION - POWER WAVE 455/R (CE)

-The Power Wave 455/R is a high performance, digitally controlled inverter welding power source capable of complex, high-speed waveform control.
+The POWER WAVE 455/R (CE) is a high performance, digitally controlled inverter welding power source capable of complex, high-speed waveform control.
 Properly equipped, it can support the GMAW, GMAW-P, FCAW, GTAW and STT processes.
-It carries an output rating of either 450 amps, 38 volts; or 400 amps, 36 volts (both at 100% duty cycle), depending on input voltage and frequency.
+It carries an output rating of either 500 amps @ 40 volts (60% duty cycle); or 400 amps @ 36 volts (100% duty cycle), depending on input voltage and frequency.
 The Surface Tension transfer process (STT) is supported at currents up to 325 amps, at 100% duty cycle.